moazin/gsoc-proposal/proposal.md

 ### Adding Support from XML, YAML, MDX, TOML, ProtoBuf to GraphiQL

-This package, lets name it _GraphiQLHuc (Huc is latin word, meaning anywhere)_, will allow developers to check with XML, YAML, MDX, TOML, ProtoBuf as well as JSON result.
+This package, lets name it _GraphiQLHuc (Huc is latin word, meaning anywhere)_, will allow developers to check XML, YAML, MDX, TOML, ProtoBuf as well as JSON results with GraphiQL.

 **My plan to accompalish this Task**

 First, I will start with adding XML support to new GraphiQL which will have Monaco Editor.
+Currently, there is a fetcher query in _GraphiQl.tsx_, that fecthes data and checks whether it is a valid JSON or not.
+If response is XML with some other format, it makes the response red which indicates that there is some error.
+So far, I have done some changes it to make it generic.
+Once XML support is added, it will be very easy to add YAML, TOML and MDX support.

+Monaco Editor does not have syntax highlighting for ProtoBuf by default.
+So, I have to add Syntax Highlighting for ProtoBuf to Monaco Editor.
+Once it is added, it will become

+![][xml-mode.png]

 ### Test Project